kiwidamien/StackedTurtles/content/my_first_package/save_the_environment.md

 # kernel menu
 (test_env) $ python -m ipykernel install --user --name myenv --display-name "test kernel"
 ```
 When loading a jupyter notebook, you can use the menu options **Kernel->Change Kernel->test kernel** to ensure you are using the `test_env` environment.
+(Update 2019-11-13: This process doesn't always work, [this article](/save-jupyters-environment) gives you ways of checking and fixing it if it doesn't.)

 Now you want to make an `environment.yaml` file that will allow others to recreate the environment from scratch.
 To make this file, we use the `export` command and send the output to `environment.yaml`: